cj-holmes/gglcd/README.md

 bottom and top anlgle arguments.
 Under the hood, this is creating an `angle_function` (the third argument to `lcd()`) that varies the angle linearly from the bottom of the diagram to the top of the diagram.
-Note that all themeing can be removed by setting `themeing = FALSE`
+Note that all themeing can be removed by setting `themeing = FALSE`.
+Setting a seed ensures that the same diagram can be recreated.

 ``` r
 lcd(45, -45, seed=1)